 Keeping Your Fiddle-Leaf Fig Happy Β

-Fiddle-leaf fig care requires patience but is a lot easier than you'd think.
-Just follow these simple guidelines to have your plants look their best.
+Fiddle-leaf fig care requires patience but it is a lot easier than you'd think.
+Just follow these simple guidelines to have your plants looking their best.

 1. Provide the Proper Light